redcode/6502/README.md

 <br>

 ## Use in Proprietary Software

-This library is released under the terms of the [GNU General Public License v3](http://www.gnu.org/copyleft/gpl.html), but I can license it for non-free/propietary projects if you contact [me](mailto:contact@zxe.io?subject=6502%20non-free%20licensing).
+This library is released under the terms of the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.html) as published by the [Free Software Foundation](https://www.fsf.org).